Connecting to Services and Supports

 Assertive Community Treatment Teams (ACTT) and Psychogeriatric Community Treatment Teams (PACTT)

-If you have a serious mental illness, are experiencing the effects of psychosis, and have a history of hospitalizations, ACTT (for individuals 16 years and older) or PACTT (for individuals 55 years and older) can help you with your recovery by providing you with psychiatric treatment, rehabilitation, and support.
+If you have a serious mental illness, are experiencing the effects of psychosis, and have a history of hospitalizations, ACTT (for people 16 years and older) or PACTT (for people 55 years and older) can help you with your recovery by providing you with psychiatric treatment, rehabilitation, and support.
 The ACTT and PACTT are made up of multidisciplinary health care professionals: case managers, nurses, employment specialists, social workers, peer support workers, addiction specialists and psychiatrists.
 To apply for either of these programs, the person referring you to this program must provide a detailed explanation in the "Reason for Referral" section of the online application to explain why you need this service.

 If you're homeless or at risk of becoming homeless, have a complex mental health and/or addictions need, and/or dual diagnosis, or have a connection to the criminal justice system, there are several supportive housing options available to you: